More coast and castles options

 Is this suitable for you?

 Trips that are graded as a 3-4, will have aspects of both our grade 3 and 4 trips.
-These tours are suitable for those who keep themselves relatively fit and maybe enjoy an afternoon out on the bikes at the weekend.
-Your preference may be for flatter terrain, but you don’t mind tackling some hills, the occasional steep climb and some varying terrain (forest tracks, gravel paths etc.).
+These tours are suitable for those who keep themselves relatively fit and enjoy getting out on the bike at the weekend.
+Your preference is perhaps for flatter to rolling terrain, but you don’t mind tackling some hills, and some steep climbs if you can take it at your own pace.
+For those happy to tackle those ups and downs, and possibly some sections of varying terrain (eg. forest tracks, gravel paths etc).
+We’d generally expect riders to have a decent level of physical fitness and be comfortable riding on consecutive days.
 It might be however that on some days the distances will be longer than a standard grade 3 trip, or some of the climbs may be quite challenging.
 You may also require some previous experience of tackling some uneven / unpaved ground to comfortably and safely ride certain sections of the route.

 Dates & Prices